kjdixon74/ToDoList/README.md

 1. Fork repository to GitHub account
 2. Clone repository to local machine
-3. Open index.html in the browser to view
+3. Move to project directory and run "npm start" in terminal

 ## Roadmap of Future Improvements